CROSSWORDS: Ashland.news

 • Ashland.news crosswords will aim for a Tuesday-level of difficulty.

-• supermega224 reveal208 checkUsing the Check and Reveal commands in the interactive crossword version
+• supermega224 reveal208 checkUse the Check and Reveal commands in the interactive crossword version

-or peeking at part of the printed solution can provide a boost if you get stuck.
+or peek at part of the printed solution for a boost if you get stuck.

 • Search online for a word, name or entire clue.

-• Click "Answers to your questions about this crossword: theme, entries, clues, etc.: (spoilers)"
+• Click "Explanations of selected entries, theme, clues, etc.: (spoilers)"

-in a crossword article to provide additional info/insights.
+in a crossword posting to provide additional info/insights.

 • No, it’s not really cheating -- unless you're in a tournament or bragging about your solving time.